textnet/TN2/README.md

 + kneel — enter the text
 + unkneel — get back
 + add (excessive) lines in the beginning and in the end.
-- trim text and don't send it back/forth if no change
-    - though ask for the updated state
+- send kneel/standup
+    + send from renderer
+    + send from gui
+    + stored in plane
++ events: kneel, standup, text
++ render:
+    + kneel
+    + standup
+- update text on `text` event
+- Written Text support
 - rebuild anima on kneeling
+- render other kneeled things
+    + entering the plane
+    + changing in the plane
-- actions to store text (also partials)
++ actions to store text
-- updates of text coming from server to renderer
+- partials for store text
 - `get_text` and `get_line`
-- reposition cursor
 - move sample text from the default book into a script

-- horizontal scrolling (FORGOT WHAT THAT IS)
+## Finalizing things
 - universal filter with callback
     - `filter(id, name, plane, slot, callback)` -- gets item from anywhere (async)
     - `filter_text(id, name, plane, slot, line, anchor)` -- gets text from that item

-## Finalizing things

 - command to load a thing by url
 - written word for ^